karupanerura/runetrie/README.md

 [![Go Reference](https://pkg.go.dev/badge/github.com/karupanerura/runetrie.svg)](https://pkg.go.dev/github.com/karupanerura/runetrie)

-Package runetrie provides an efficient, generic implementation of the trie (prefix tree) data structure for string matching operations.

-A trie, also known as a prefix tree, is a data structure that allows for efficient string lookups, prefix matching, and related operations with better performance characteristics than linear string comparisons in many scenarios.

-The implementation uses generic types allowing it to work with any string-like type.

-The package is designed for performance, with efficient lookups compared to linear string comparison approaches, especially when handling a large set of strings.
+Package runetrie is a Go implementation of a trie (prefix tree) for efficient string matching.
+It uses Go's generics to work with any string-like type and performs better than standard string comparison methods when dealing with large string sets, as shown in the benchmarks below.

 ## Benchmark